"Thanks in advance"

 Instead: Just say "I," or, wear a T-shirt that reads "DISCLAIMER: The views expressed by this doofus do not reflect the views of society at large."

 "You Only Live Once" is mostly an excuse for doing something selfish, irresponsible, or dumb, but the act itself should be transgression enough.
 Don't punish your friends with this insufferable abbreviation on top of it.
+Find out more about the origins of these commonly used phrases.

 Instead: Before you speak or act a fool, remember: YODO, too.